CodeWarbler/codewarbler.github.io/README.md

 **What's with all the bird names?**

 I like birds, and names are hard.
 At the moment, I'm fond of the Gray Catbird and the New Zealand Bellbird (korimako).

+## About

+CodeWarbler is currently tended by Joe Weiss.

+These projects would not exist without the open source contributors to Tone.js, P5.js, Monaco, Tonal.js and many more.
+Thank you for your contributions to past and future creative endeavours.